AmeriHome Mortgage A Western Alliance Bank Company Logo In Color

 No Obvious Structural Concerns

 You can catch early signals that a home is in good condition by looking for things like even floors, smooth walls and ceilings.
 If there are no major cracks or water damage, that’s a reassuring green flag that the home’s structure has been well cared for.
+Structural issues, like foundation problems or water damage, can be expensive, so the absence of these issues is a big green flag during an open house.

 Strong “Behind-the-Scenes” Systems